The Handmaid's Tale (film): Reception

-Rotten Tomatoes reports that 6 of the 22 counted critics gave the film a positive review; the average rating was 4.9/10 and an approval rating of 27%.
 Roger Ebert gave the film two out of four stars and wrote that he was "not sure exactly what the movie is saying" and that by "the end of the movie we are conscious of large themes and deep thoughts, and of good intentions drifting out of focus."
 Owen Gleiberman, writing for Entertainment Weekly, gave the film a "C−" grade and commented that "visually, it's quite striking", but that it is "paranoid poppycock — just like the book".
-John Simon of the National Review called The Handmaid's Tale "inept and annoying".
+John Simon of the conservative National Review called The Handmaid's Tale "inept and annoying".